 Unlike selling with a traditional agent, Opendoor works by purchasing your home directly.
 They then prep it for listing and put it on the market.
 But once they’ve purchased your home from you, your part is done.
 No showings, no repairs, no buyers to deal with, and no negotiating (except with Opendoor).
 Sounds great, right?
 The only problem is, all of this comes with a hefty price tag (keep reading to see just how much of your equity you’ll need to give up).

 And although Opendoor isn’t all it's cracked up to be, not all hope is lost!
-Enter Jovio–a Texas-based digital real estate brokerage providing home sellers with a modern way to sell their home.
+Enter Jovio–a Texas-based real estate brokerage providing home sellers with a modern way to sell their home.
 Our tried-and-true, technology-infused process means you can sell your home faster and easier without losing thousands in equity.
-Aided by technology and an expert team of REALTORS®, we’ll guide you through prepping, listing, marketing, and closing on your home.
+Aided by technology, our agents will guide you through prepping, listing, marketing, and closing on your home.

 Aside from that, there’s a few fundamental ways in which Opendoor and Jovio differ.
 Below we’ll explore some of the top motivators for sellers and how Opendoor and Jovio measure up.